mohamedabolyazeed22/Ethical-Hacking/README.md

     - Tools like Aircrack-ng and Kismet are used for wireless network analysis.

-   6. Mobile Application Vulnerability Assessment
+   ## **6. Mobile Application Vulnerability Assessment**

    - Focuses on identifying security vulnerabilities in mobile apps (iOS or Android).

    - It checks for issues like insecure storage, weak authentication, and insecure data transmission.

    - Tools like MobSF and Drozer are commonly used in mobile app testing.

-7. Cloud Vulnerability Assessment
+   ## **7. Cloud Vulnerability Assessment**

     - Focuses on cloud-based infrastructure, services, and applications.

     - Assesses misconfigurations, weak access controls, and data exposure issues in cloud environments like AWS, Azure, or Google Cloud.

     - Tools like CloudSploit and Prowler are used for scanning cloud infrastructures.

-8. IoT (Internet of Things) Vulnerability Assessment
+   ## **8. IoT (Internet of Things) Vulnerability Assessment**

     - Focuses on identifying vulnerabilities in IoT devices, which are often less secure and more prone to attacks.

     - Checks for default credentials, insecure communication, and software vulnerabilities in connected devices.

     - Tools like IoT Inspector are used for IoT vulnerability assessment.

-9. Social Engineering Vulnerability Assessment
+   ## **9. Social Engineering Vulnerability Assessment**

     - Tests the human element of an organization by simulating phishing attacks or other social engineering tactics to identify security weaknesses in employees’ behavior.

     - Tools like PhishMe and KnowBe4 are used to simulate attacks and raise awareness.

-10. Physical Security Vulnerability Assessment
+   ## **10. Physical Security Vulnerability Assessment**

     - Focuses on assessing the physical security controls of an organization, such as access controls, surveillance, and on-site security systems.

     - Identifies weaknesses that could allow unauthorized individuals to physically access sensitive areas or devices.

-Summary:
+## **Summary:**

   - Network: Focuses on network devices and protocols.

   - Host: Targets individual systems.

   - Web Application: Finds vulnerabilities in web apps.

   - Database: Assesses database security.

   - Wireless: Targets wireless networks.

   - Mobile Application: Focuses on mobile apps.

   - Cloud: Scans cloud environments.

   - IoT: Assesses vulnerabilities in IoT devices.

   - Social Engineering: Tests human behavior against phishing or social attacks.

   - Physical Security: Evaluates the security of physical premises.